-- 7 To develop vehicle concepts that are both efficient in operation and efficient in the use of resources, and that are acceptable for mainstream users through: - Cost parity for comparable user requirements - ✓ Satisfying user's priority expectations and needs. - 7 To develop vehicle architectures, powertrain subsystems and components, with optimized requirements hence reduced costs, is the main issue to reach EV initial cost parity with conventional vehicles by 2030. - 7 To develop and establish a user-centric system approach, which is based on use cases and considers the effort/benefit, to identify the optimal solutions that can be efficiently and effectively deployed for an overall positive local and global impact. - 7 To identify not only mainstream use cases and usage models but, therewith, to identify vehicle architectures and battery/charging time performance packages capable of best satisfying the main, defined use-cases and usage patterns, whilst also providing good performance in less frequent situations. - 7 To integrate the solutions into the product development, along the supply and value chain, in order to maximize overall system potential, is a challenge because of the dependencies in the value chain and the fact that the chain overall needs to evolve in a unified manner.
+- To develop novel electric vehicles that are efficient both in operation and in the use of resources, and that are acceptable for mainstream users: - Cost parity over the entire life compared to fossil fuel vehicles with comparable user requirements. - ↗ Satisfying user's priority expectations and needs. - To develop vehicle architectures, powertrain subsystems and components, with refocused requirements, hence reduced costs, is the main issue to achieve EV initial cost parity with conventional vehicles by 2030, specifically in the mid-lower segments. - To identify not only mainstream use-cases and usage models but, therewith, to identify vehicle architectures and battery/charging time performance packages capable of best satisfying the main, defined use-cases and usage patterns, whilst also providing good performance in less frequent situations. - To integrate the solutions into the product development, along the supply and value chain, to maximise overall system potential, is a challenge because of the dependencies in the value chain and the fact that the chain overall needs to evolve in a unified manner.